Titanic (1997 film): Box office

 Including revenue from the 2012, 2017 and 2023 reissues, Titanic earned $674.3 million in North America and $1.590 billion in other countries, for a worldwide total of $2.264 billion.
 It became the highest-grossing film of all time worldwide in 1998, beating Jurassic Park (1993).
 The film remained so for twelve years, until Avatar (2009), also written and directed by Cameron, surpassed it in 2010.
 It would hold the record for being Paramount's highest-grossing film domestically until it was dethroned by Top Gun: Maverick (2022) twenty-five years later.
 On March 1, 1998, it became the first film to earn more than $1 billion worldwide and on the weekend April 13–15, 2012—a century after the original vessel's foundering, Titanic became the second film to cross the $2 billion threshold during its 3D re-release.
 Box Office Mojo estimates that Titanic is the fifth-highest-grossing film of all time in North America when adjusting for ticket price inflation.
 The site also estimates that the film sold over 128 million tickets in the US in its initial theatrical run.

+The 1998 North American box office set a record year for the film industry with a combined grand total of $7 billion from Titanic and numerous in-year releases including Armageddon, Saving Private Ryan, Godzilla, A Bug's Life, There's Something About Mary, The Waterboy, Deep Impact, Rush Hour, Dr. Dolittle, and Lethal Weapon 4.

 Titanic was the first foreign-language film to succeed in India, which claims to have the largest movie-going audience in the world.
 A Hindustan Times report attributes this to its similarities and shared themes with most Bollywood films.